jakublipinski/build-deepsea-training-dataset/README.md

 ## Training the DeepSEA model with custom datasets on Google Colab

-You can train the DeepSEA model using the generated datasets on Google Colab.
+You can train the DeepSEA model using the generated datasets on Google Colab [with Keras](https://github.com/zj-zhang/deepsea-keras).
 The following notebook allows to train the model on 4 different datasets:

 * The original dataset
 * The regenerated dataset